giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v13.0.0.md

 date: '2020-12-01T13:28:20+00:00'
 description: Release notes for Azure workload cluster release v13.0.0, published on 01 December 2020, 13:28
-title: workload cluster release v13.0.0 for Azure
+title: Workload cluster release v13.0.0 for Azure
 ---

 This is the first tenant cluster release to support Kubernetes 1.18 and node pools on Azure.